DavidLXu/DavidLXu.github.io/_posts/2024-02-06-blog-post-DayDreamer.md

 **Key information**

-- This paper learns two models: a world model trained on o**ff-policy sequences through** supervised learning, and an actor-critic model to learn behaviors from trajectories predicted by the learned model.
+- This paper learns two models: a world model trained on **off-policy sequences through** supervised learning, and an actor-critic model to learn behaviors from trajectories predicted by the learned model.
 - The data collection and learning updates are decoupled, enabling fast training without waiting for the environment.
 A learner thread continuously trains the world model and actor-critic behavior, while an actor thread in parallel computes actions for environment interaction.

 **World model learning**